stalj/prg-basics/02-TypesAndVariables/02-TypesAndVariables.md

     print(...)
     ```

 1. In many games, the numbers one and six on dice have special meaning.
-Write a program that displays the number of dice rolled and the value True if the number rolled is 1 or 6.
+Write a program that prints the number of dice rolled and the value True if the number rolled is 1 or 6.
 Sample result:

     ```
     Dice rolled: 4
     Special number (1 or 6): False
     ```

 1. Write a program that enables a user to challenge a computer.
 The computer throws dice.
 Then, the user then tries to guess the number from dice by entering a number from 1 to 6 from the keyboard.
-If the user has guessed the number from the dice, the computer displays True.
-Otherwise, the computer displays False.
+If the user has guessed the number from the dice, the computer prints True.
+Otherwise, the computer prints False.

     ```python
     ###